ioccc-src/mkiocccentry/jparse/README.md

 # jparse - JSON parser written in C

-## WARNING: THIS REPO IS STILL BEING POPULATED

-The code in this parser (library and applications) relies on a couple of libraries that are not currently _here_.
-This means that the library is **NOT** yet ready for other people, at least not easily.
-This will be resolved in the hopefully not too distant future, as time is found to do so.
-Once this is done this note will be removed.
-Thank you.

-## The real README.md

 `jparse` is a JSON parser (a stand-alone tool and a library) written in C with the help of `flex(1)` and `bison(1)`.
 It was co-developed in 2022 by: